Skip to content

 The Locksbrook Road site is entirely within council ownership.
 It is located approximately 500m from the existing Midland Road recycling centre within a light industrial area and already benefits from a waste management permit for the Street Cleansing operations that currently take place at the site.

 The existing council depot on the site is used by the council’s Street Cleansing Team.
-Staff and operational vehicles will be moving to an alternative site a short distance away on Locksbrook Road (the former B&NES MOT test centre), however the Cleansing Team will continue to collect street sweepings and litter at the new recycling centre site.
+Staff and operational vehicles will be moving to an alternative site a short distance away on Locksbrook Road (the former B&NES MOT test centre), however the Cleansing Team will continue to deposit street sweepings and litter at the new recycling centre site.

 The site for the new recycling centre, currently home to the council’s Cleansing Team